THE EMERGENCY SERVICES LEVY ON INSURANCE IN NEW SOUTH WALES (NSW)

 What is ESL?

-The ESL is a levy on general insurers to fund emergency services organisations.
+The ESL is a levy on general insurers to fund the NSW emergency services organisations (NSW Rural Fire Services, NSW State Emergency Services and Fire and Rescue NSW).
 ESL is calculated based on the premiums for certain types of insurance policies.

 What types of insurance policies does ESL apply to?